 How much do invisible braces cost?

 If you’re not sure which aligner option to go with, take advantage of risk-free trials.
-Schedule a few consultations, submit a few teeth impression kits, and pick the company that best fits your budget, your orthodontic needs, and your peace of mind.
+Schedule a few consultations, submit a few teeth impression kits, and pick the company that best fits your budget, orthodontic needs, and peace of mind.
 Good luck, and may your smile shine through.